 Steve began his career defending large corporations in personal injury and construction cases.
 However, for the last 13 years he has had the honor and privilege of representing injured clients or heirs in personal injury and wrongful death cases arising from auto, trucking and construction accidents, as well as product failures.
-During that time, by verdict or settlement, Steve's clients have received more than 225 million dollars.
+During that time, by verdict or settlement, Steve's clients have received more than $450 million.

 "My dad had been a professional football player and was a college football coach.
 My mom was a librarian.
 Competing, working hard and studying hard were a given in my home when I was growing up.
 I think those traits translate well to the practice of law and benefit my clients."

-For ten years, Martindale Hubbell, a peer rating service, has given Steve the highest competency and ethical rating of "Pre-Eminent" in his field.
-In 2010 he was named Advocate of the Year, with his partner, Robert Buccola, for their work on behalf of injury victims.
-Steve has been recognized by Sacramento Magazine as a "Top Attorney" in Sacramento and is recognized by Super Lawyers as one of the "Top 100 Lawyers in Northern California," an honor bestowed on less than 1% of the attorneys in California.
+For 10 years, Steve has been AV Preeminent peer-review rated,* the highest rating, through Martindale-Hubbell.
+In 2010 he was named Advocate of the Year with his partner, Robert Buccola, for their work on behalf of injury victims.
+Steve has been recognized by Sacramento Magazine as a "Top Attorney" in Sacramento and has been selected for inclusion in California Super Lawyers as one of the "Top 100 Lawyers in Northern California," an honor bestowed on less than 1 percent of the attorneys in California.
 In 2010 Steve was a finalist for the Consumer Attorneys of California Trial Lawyer of the Year.

 "Our first job is to do our best to make sure our clients receive full compensation for their injuries or loss, but it is also our job to do our best to protect people from becoming the future victims of unsafe conduct or practices.
 I do not know of another firm whose clients have, as part of a settlement, required a defendant to change its behavior."